-All numbers in your personal Numerology chart, no matter where they are found or what part of you they affect, have two functions: to help you recognize who you are and what you are made of, and to let you know what you need to complete yourself and become the most you can be
+All numbers in your personal chart, no matter where they are found or what part of you they affect, have two functions: to help you recognize who you are and what you are made of, and to let you know what you need to complete yourself and become the best you can be.

-> Here is what that tells us.
+Here is what that tells us.

 A 4 Expression is detail oriented, highly disciplined, practical and well organized, but also boring and routine-addicted.
 Since the Expression number is usually the first (but by no means the only) number we look at for insight in determining a suitable career, the person in this example would be good as a bank officer, an accountant, a construction supervisor, a police man, and a bunch of other professions requiring the attributes of a 4.

 But this person also has a 7 Heart's Desire, which tells us that he avoids crowds, preferring peace and quiet.
 He likes to read and study, doesn't take anything at face value, has a sharp, probably sarcastic sense of humor, doesn't play well with others, and finds great satisfaction in exploring unfamiliar territory, whether physical or intellectual.

 Aware of this hodgepodge of traits from the 4 and the 7, it makes sense that this person would be happier as an accountant (just him and his desk and computer), than a bank teller (interacting with strangers all day -- yuck!).
 That he would be a happier police man in an administrative or detecting position, instead of walking a beat (again -- too many pesky people around).

 Unfortunately, those somewhat discordant qualities between the 4 and the 7 limit his options, and that's never a good thing.
 So let's see how the Bridge number can help expand his potential.

 A 3 Bridge number means that training/improving/strengthening the qualities inherent to the number 3 would be tremendously helpful in smoothing his path, and vastly expand his potential.
 The advice therefore is simple: loosen up, be more creative, and start communicating.